Brick tax: Consequences

 One of the consequences of the brick tax was that some minor brick producers went out of business, forced to sell their stock to meet tax arrears.
 It also had an effect on architecture, with many areas returning to the use of timber and weatherboarding in house construction, especially weather tiles to simulate brick work, known as mathematical tiles.

 The brick tax caused the price of brick to grow, which meant that construction and rent became more expensive.

-Until 1833 the brick tax also applied to tiles and pipes.
+Until the Excise Duties, etc., on Tiles Repeal Act 1833 (3 & 4 Will.
+4. c.
+11) the brick tax also applied to tiles and pipes.
 The taxation of pipes led to a lower quality of housing as many households could not afford drainage pipes due to their increased price.
 Tiles were taxed based on the size and level of decoration, which made people use plain tiles, which were the cheapest.
 That resulted in a setback of the development of architecture and style.

 After the repeal of the brick tax in 1850, we can see an improvement of brick quality in churches and public buildings.
 Moreover, buildings constructed before 1784 and after 1850 show more ornaments than buildings built during the time of the brick tax.

 Acts

-Brick tax was regulated by the following Acts:
+Brick tax was regulated by the following acts of Parliament: